 Portability.
 The federal estate tax regime allows a surviving spouse to use the deceased spouse's unused portion of the exemption—a feature called "portability."
 However, Illinois' estate tax does not offer portability between spouses; each spouse has an exemption amount of $4 million.

 Even if an Illinois estate tax return must be filed, it doesn't necessarily mean that the estate will owe estate tax.
 Your estate might be able to take certain deductions that lower the value of your estate below $4 million, in which case no estate tax will be due.
 These deductions include:

 If your estate owes estate tax, how much will it actually owe?
 In Illinois, the tax rate currently ranges from 0.8% to 16%, depending on the size of the estate.
 (Compare these rates to the current federal rate of 40%.)
 See the Illinois Attorney General's Estate Tax publications for the exact estate tax rates in effect.

-If the estate may owe Illinois estate tax, your executor will have to file both an Illinois estate tax return and a federal estate tax return (with schedules, appraisals and other attachments) with the state—even if the federal form doesn’t have to be filed with the IRS.
-They're due nine months after death.
-Preparing the returns is a job for an experienced lawyer or CPA, who will probably charge several thousand dollars for the work.
-The fee can be paid from estate funds.
+If the estate might owe Illinois estate tax, your executor will have to file an Illinois estate tax return within nine months after death.
+Preparing the returns is usually a job for an experienced lawyer or CPA.
+Fees for expert help can be paid from estate funds.